Acadia Healthcare (ACHC) Q2 2017 Results - Earnings Call Transcript

 Ana A. Gupte - Leerink Partners LLC

 Hi.
 Thanks.
 Good morning.
 The question I have is you have a peer, and we only have the two of you to really observe, has that regulatory coding issues, has that clinical staffing issue, is now also speaking about a length of stay pressure from payers and the mix shifting to Medicaid and the like.
 And it's somewhat corroborated by some of the channel checks we've done at least the last one, but you're not seeing it, which is really great, and you had a good quarter.
 Is this really that the pressures don't exist or is there something about being a best-in-class in-patient operator?
-And can you maybe (42:23) talk about what that might be that makes you able to deliver (42:26) that better?
+And can you talk about what that might be that makes you able to deliver that better?

 Joey A. Jacobs - Acadia Healthcare Co., Inc.